weber-d/ibm-connections-component-pack-install-script/README.md

 Thanks to [stoeps13](https://github.com/stoeps13), IBM got informed that not all people let the default name.
 So this component pack update let users choose their cluster name.
 This is important when your k8s cluster is named something other than `cluster.local`.
 Sadly this wasn't done consistently.
 The Mongodb Statefulset still contains hardcoded `cluster.local` code, which leads to crashing containers.

-To fix this, hacky changes on the yml files are required: Go to `microservices_connections/hybridcloud/helmbuilds` and unpack the `infrastructure` tgz file
+To fix this, the following hacky changes on the yml files are required: Go to `microservices_connections/hybridcloud/helmbuilds` and unpack the `infrastructure` tgz file

     tar xfvz infrastructure-0.1.0-20190205-020035.tgz